synzen/MonitoRSS/README.md

 #### Updating

-Images are automatically built and pushed to Docker Hub on every commit to the `main` branch, so there is technically no need to pull the latest files in.
-To update your local instance:
+To update to a new release:

 1. Make a backup of your MongoDB data just in case since data migrations may occur
+2. Download the new `docker-compose-<version>.yml` file from the [Releases page](https://github.com/synzen/MonitoRSS/releases)
-2. Stop containers with `docker compose rm --stop -f`
+3. Stop containers with `docker compose -f docker-compose-<old-version>.yml down`
-3. Pull latest images with `docker compose pull`
-4. Start containers with `docker compose up -d`
+4. Start containers with `docker compose -f docker-compose-<new-version>.yml up -d`

 ## Migrating from v6

-If you've been using MonitoRSS v6 (used by the repo https://github.com/synzen/MonitoRSS-Clone), then these are instructions to migrate off of that repo to use the latest changes.
+If you've been using MonitoRSS v6 (used by the repo https://github.com/synzen/MonitoRSS-Clone), these are the instructions to migrate to v7.

 It's recommended that you don't delete your v6 files until you've confirmed that all your feeds are working as expected post-migration.

-1. Follow the instructions above to self host.
-Be sure to clone this repo - the [clone repo](https://github.com/synzen/MonitoRSS-Clone) is no longer used or maintained.
+1. Follow the [Self Host](#self-host) instructions above.
+The [clone repo](https://github.com/synzen/MonitoRSS-Clone) is no longer used or maintained.
-2. In your `.env.prod` file, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
+2. In your `.env.prod` file, set `BACKEND_API_MONGODB_URI` to your existing MongoDB URI
-3. Run `docker compose --parallel 1 up -d --build`
+3. Run `docker compose -f docker-compose-<version>.yml up -d`
-   - If you run into issues with network timeouts, pass the parallel flag to only build 1 container at once: `docker compose --parallel 1 up -d`
 4. Access the control panel via http://localhost:8000/servers and convert all your legacy feeds to personal feeds.
 Legacy feed articles will not be fetched/delivered until they are converted to personal feeds.
 5. After verifying that all is working as expected, you may delete your v6 files.